Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, you need a licensed fire protection contractor to design and install the sprinkler system.
 For more information, visit Contractor license classifications.

-Napa County will not require driveway entrance or private road upgrades for rebuilds due to the fire if both of the following criteria can be met:
+Napa County will not require driveway entrance or private road upgrades for rebuilds due to the fire if the following criteria can be met:

 Consult with fire and engineering divisions for additional information.